edugonzaloalmorox/mdneuzerling.com/content/post/2020-09-16-first-impressions-of-julia-from-an-r-user/index.md

 </code></pre>

 </div>

+(2020-09-16 correction: [Ari Katz](https://twitter.com/AriKatz20/status/1306018515426652162) points out that the dot is not a convention but an actual feature of the language that vectorises operators and functions in a fast and memory-efficient way.
+[See this post for more details](https://julialang.org/blog/2017/01/moredots/).)

 Another convention is that functions that modify in place use an exclamation mark.
 For example, `df = sort(df)` is equivalent to `sort!(df)`.
 This often trips me up in Python, so I felt genuine relief to find that in Julia I don't have to guess whether or not a function will modify an argument in-place.